-You’ve got the boat and trailer (or a fifth wheel straight from heaven) and you want to hit the road…
+You’ve got the boat and trailer (or a fifth wheel straight from heaven) and you’re ready to hit the road…

-Here are some helpful points to keep in mind when you head out on the highway with your RV combination.
+Here are some helpful tips to keep in mind when you head out on the highway with your RV combination.

 - Know how heavy your load is.
 Most recreational trailers weigh less than 4,600 kg.
 If your trailer weighs under 4,600 kg (fully loaded), your Class 5 or 7 licence is all you need.
 If your load is over 4,600 kg fully loaded and you hold a Class 4 or 5 licence, you need to get a house trailer endorsement or hold a different class licence.

 - Understand your vehicle towing requirements.
 Your vehicle owner’s manual will tell you the maximum weight your vehicle can tow.
 Do not exceed this amount as it will put you, your trailer and others at risk.
 Most manufacturers have trailer towing packages including: type of engine, transmission (heavy duty), cooling systems, axles and suspension, power brakes, steering, tires, mirrors, electrical system and more.
 Make sure your truck is equipped for the trailer you intend to tow.
 Have more questions?
 Here’s what the CVSE wants you to know.